Quick Answer

 When to Worry (Red Flags)

-Seek immediate medical care if:
+Seek same-day medical care if:

 First episode ever (need to rule out other causes)

-Episode longer than usual
+Episode is longer or different than usual

-Call doctor during episode if:
+Child looks more unwell than in previous episodes Call doctor during episode if:

 Child looks very ill